montehurd/git-cache-proxy/README.md

    - Then serves the request from the local cache
    - Results in significantly faster clones

-The proxy is transparent to git clients - they interact with it just like any git HTTP server.
+The proxy is transparent to git clients - they interact with it just like any git HTTP server

-The caching happens automatically without any special configuration needed on the client side.
+The caching happens automatically without any special configuration needed on the client side

 Benefits:
 - Faster repeat clones of large repositories